 Do Banks Run Credit Checks for a Checking Account?

-But when it comes to starting a new checking account, banks don’t usually check your three-digit FICO® score — the most common score used by lenders — in order to determine your eligibility to open a checking account.
-They do, however, often look into your banking history.
+When it comes to starting a new checking account, banks don’t usually check your three-digit FICO® score — the most common score used by lenders — in order to determine your eligibility to open a checking account.
+They do, however, often look into your banking history via an agency known as ChexSystems.

 Whether or Not Banks Run Credit Checks for Checking Accounts

-Let’s start at the beginning.
-What, exactly, is a credit check?
-When most lenders and other authorities check your credit, they’re looking at that three-digit FICO score mentioned above — the one that ranges from 300 (poor) to 850 (exceptional).
-They will likely also receive your entire credit report, which is a lengthy, detailed document listing all your open accounts, their statuses, and several years of your historical behavior around loans and credit, among other items.
-By historical behavior, we mean things like whether you pay your bills on time or late, how much debt you’ve managed, and whether any debts have been put in for collection.
+First, know that when most entities check your credit, they’re looking at that three-digit FICO score mentioned above — the one that ranges from 300 (poor) to 850 (exceptional).
+They will likely also receive your entire credit report, which is a detailed document listing all your open accounts, their statuses, and several years of your credit behavior, among other items.

 But back to our question about whether a bank will initiate a credit check…the answer is: not exactly.
-They don’t typically check your credit score.
-Instead, they use their own kind of financial background check system.
-It’s called ChexSystems — and it’s a reporting agency similar to but distinct from the ones that record and report your credit score.
+They typically use their own kind of financial background check system called ChexSystems.
+It’s a reporting agency that focuses on consumers’ banking behavior.

 What Is ChexSystems?